dlab-berkeley/git-fundamentals/0-1_introduction.md

 minutes:
 ---

-Let's avoid this ![humorous, yet sad situation from PhD Comics](http://www.phdcomics.com/comics/archive.php?comicid=1531).
+Let's avoid this [humorous, yet sad situation from PhD Comics](http://www.phdcomics.com/comics/archive.php?comicid=1531).

 How might you solve this problem?